How To Save Your Medical Practice Money And Increase Productivity

 5. Hire Interns

 Interns are a great way to keep costs low and remain productive.
-Undergrad or graduate students are always looking for ways to gain valuable experience—and usually at little to no cost to you.
+Undergrad or graduate students always seek ways to gain valuable experience—and usually at little to no cost to you.
 By giving simple administrative tasks to an intern, you can help your medical practice remain efficient all while staying on budget.

 6. Rent Out Extra Office Space